yacoub-john/yacoub-john/README.md

 ### Hi there, I'm John Yacoub 👋

-- 🔭 I'm a second year Software Engineering Student
+- 🔭 I'm a second year Software Engineering Student.
-- 🌱 I’m currently learning BASH Scripting
+- 🌱 I’m currently learning BASH Scripting.
 - 🥅 2022 Goal: Continue to learn Data Structures and Algorithms.
 - ⚡ Fun fact: I love to read and listen to music.